bipentihexium/wys_arg_tools/python/wys_lib_py.md

 ### Using python implementations

 Even when using `wys_lib.dll/so`, you can use the python implementations by prefixing the function with `py_` (so `py_dontbother17_decrypt` is the python implementation for db17).
 This is useful for example when you want to use dontbother with large N, which would overflow when using the C implementations.

+## Other utilities

+### reversing, (l2_min_remove)

+Sometimes you want to find a key that produces specific message.
+The `rev5` function can find a sigle simple L5 key - it takes data and required result. `intelligencecheck_decrypt(data5, rev5(data5, "hello world"))` will return some string starting with "hello world".

+Often it's more useful to find _all_ keys with some skip range. `rev5_full` function takes data, required result, minimal skip and maximal skip and yields all L5 keys made from skips from [min_skip, max_skip).

+There's also `l2_min_remove`.
+It takes data and some string, and it calculates the first position where the string can appear in the data when using L2A.